 Both Fixed-Length Subnetting and VLSM techniques contribute to efficient IP address allocation and enable network administrators to tailor their subnets to specific requirements.
 When subnetting, it's important to consider factors like the number of hosts needed per subnet, future scalability, and network management convenience.
 These techniques are pivotal in designing robust and optimized IP addressing schemes for networks of all sizes.

-CIDR Notation
+CIDR notation

 Classless Inter-Domain Routing (CIDR) notation is a concise and flexible way to represent IP addresses and their associated subnet masks.
 It has become a standard method for expressing IP addressing schemes, providing a more efficient and scalable alternative to traditional IP address notation.